 And businesses are recognizing these shifts.
 Econsultancy reports that “74% of businesses say improving their ability to meet customer expectations is more important in digital transformation than reducing IT costs (54%) and reducing the costs of doing business (62%).”

 We agree.
 And we know that nowhere is it more important to meet consumer expectations than in your product label content.
-Therefore, our holiday gift to you is this list of the top consumer behavior trends that will affect your product label content strategy in 2018.
+Therefore, our gift to you is this list of the top consumer behavior trends that will affect your product label content strategy in 2018.

 According to Mintel, in 2018 companies will have to prove they’re trustworthy as consumers re-prioritize their beliefs.
 States Carli Gernot, Manager of Trends, North America at Mintel, “Evaporating trust means that companies sometimes have little choice but to communicate where they sit on various issues, make bold moral actions, and take clear political stances when necessary.
 Product innovation that meets the changing needs of apprehensive consumers can build or redeem trust, including adding more information to packaging…”

 Mintel also predicts that budget-minded consumers will evaluate multiple value factors for each purchase decision, and brands will have to make these individuals more of a priority.
 In fact, they can’t afford to ignore them.
 The latest research from Nielsen indicates store brands are gaining market share against the big national brands.
 States Mintel’s Gernot, “Tighter budgets will cause many consumers to re-evaluate whether their go-to choices are worth the cost and brands need to be able to respond accordingly.”